eastgenomics/eggd_multiqc/Readme.md

 ## What data are required for this app to run?
 * project_for_multiQC - The name of the project to be assessed. (like 002_###)
   //* This project must have a 'QC' folder in its root directory.
+* config_file.yaml - A config file specifying which modules to run and the search pattern to recognise for each module

 ## What does this app output?
 The following outputs are placed in the DNAnexus project under '/QC/multiqc':